A stressed man with hands on his forehead

 As Daniel Amen writes in Change Your Brain, Change Your Body: Use Your Brain to Get and Keep the Body You Have Always Wanted, “Your brain is involved in everything you do, every decision you make, every bite of food you take, every cigarette you smoke, every worrisome thought you have, every workout you skip, every alcoholic beverage you drink, and more.”

 And yet, the brain is also affected by all of those activities, and it changes based on what we put into our bodies.
-When it comes to alcohol, these changes can be quite significant, involving everything from temporary shifts to long-term wiring and structural changes, all of which can profoundly affect our experience of the world.
+When it comes to alcohol, these changes can be quite significant, involving everything from temporary shifts to long-term wiring and structural changes in the prefrontal cortex and other areas of the brain, all of which can profoundly affect our experience of the world.
+What does liquor do to your brain?
+What are the changes in neurotransmitters involved with alcohol use?
+And how does alcohol start affecting your brain after the first sip?
+Let’s find out!

 Part 1: What Happens When We Drink

-The brain is a bustling hub of activity, with billions of neurons zipping messages around — 24/7!
-When alcohol enters this dynamic environment, it has immediate effects, as well as ones that linger the following day.
-Let’s start by exploring these temporary shifts, which involve four types of neurotransmitters, the chemical messengers that keep the brain buzzing with activity and regulate our mood, behavior, and physical experience.
+The brain is a bustling hub of activity, with billions of neurons zipping messages around 24/7 with the help of chemical messengers known as neurotransmitters/ When alcohol enters this dynamic environment, it has immediate effects, as well as ones that linger the following day.
+Which neurotransmitters are affected by alcohol?
+Let’s start by exploring these temporary shifts induced by alcohol, neurotransmitters that keep the brain buzzing with activity, and our mood, behavior, and physical experience.

 Seconds after that first sip, alcohol travels through our bloodstream and crosses the blood-brain barrier.
 It starts influencing the brain immediately.
 It magnifies the release of dopamine, a neurotransmitter responsible for feelings of pleasure and reward.
 That's why that first sip can sometimes feel so satisfying.